3neti/truth-server/docs/OMR_OVERLAY_VISUALIZATION.md

 **Visual Appearance:**
 - 5 bright **green circles** with thick borders
 - Each shows percentage (e.g., "100%")
+- **Candidate names** displayed next to each valid mark (e.g., "Leonardo DiCaprio")
 - Legend shows: "✓ Valid: 5"

 **Interpretation:**
 - All expected marks detected
 - High confidence on all marks
 - No issues or warnings
+- Easy to verify correct candidates were selected

 ```
 ┌─────────────────────────────────────┐